SC92113/Multi-AI-Agent-System/README.md

   - [Automate financial analysis](https://github.com/SC92113/Multi-AI-Agent-Systems/blob/93bfe0a33996f1716fea4d6f8eed97e56885b572/Financial_Analysis_Agent.ipynb)

 ### 💡 Key concepts in the projects
-- **AI agentic process**
+- **General AI agentic flow**
   - Breakdown a task into smaller ones for multiple agents to execute
   - A crew of agents can optimize existing prompting by one central agent
   - `Task` from human > `Agent` with tools and processes > `Response` by LLMs
-  - 3 types of processes
-    - In parallel
+  - Process 1 - In parallel
     - All agents execute their own tasks at the same time, tasks are not dependently executed
-    - In series/ sequential
+  - Process 2 - In series/ sequential
     - Each agent execute its own task one by one before passing to next agent
-    - In hierarchical
+  - Process 3 - In hierarchical
     - Crew manager agent can delegate tasks to different agents to execute
     - Remark: hierarchical + series/ parallel can happen at the same time

 - **Principles for defining a good agent**
   - Role playing